roise-bailey/1701QCA-Assessment1/experiments/experiments.md

 ![Image](pro5.JPG)

-(Insert a caption here)
+(micro:bit experiment 6)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something I learned was how to set up a buzzer with the micro:bit.
+I also learned the importance of ensuring that all wires are connected in the correct places as the first time I built the project one of the wires was not in the correct position, resulting in the project not to work at all.
+Something that was new to me was the piezo buzzer as this was the first project that I actually used it.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of any real world applications that use a buzzer, such as game timers, or basic music making.